matthewgomezcullen/AnnabelB/README.md

 Source code for Annabel B. website

 ### Developer mode
-Navigate to the root directory and run _python manage.py runserver_ to run the server in one terminal \n Open a new terminal and navigate to the frontend directory.
+Navigate to the root directory and run _python manage.py runserver_ to run the server in one terminal
+Open a new terminal and navigate to the frontend directory.
 Then, run _npm run dev_ to run the frontend on the browser